geoblacklight/geoblacklight/README.md

 multi-institutional OpenGeoportal federated metadata sharing communities.
 We're actively looking for community input and development partners.

+### Requirements
+GeoBlacklight uses [Webpacker](https://github.com/rails/webpacker) in order to manage JavaScript dependencies and assets, which requires that either [Yarn](https://yarnpkg.com/) or the [Node Package Manager](https://www.npmjs.com/) be available on the system where this is deployed.
+How Webpacker interacts with Rails is overviewed within its own documentation, including [how best to configure JavaScript processing settings](https://github.com/rails/webpacker/blob/master/docs/webpack.md).
+We would please encourage one to review this.

 ### [Installation](https://github.com/geoblacklight/geoblacklight/wiki/Installation)

 Creating a new GeoBlacklight application from the template